How to Improve Your Memory

 There are countless brain-training apps and online programs that promise to boost memory, problem-solving, attention, and even IQ with daily practice.
 But do they really work?
 Increasingly, the evidence says no. While these brain-training programs may lead to short-term improvements in whatever task or specific game you’ve been practicing, they don’t appear to do anything to strengthen or improve overall intelligence, memory, or other cognitive abilities.

-Improving memory tip 2: Don't skip the physical exercise
+Tip 2: Don't skip the physical exercise

 While mental exercise is important for brain health, that doesn’t mean you never need to break a sweat.
 Physical exercise helps your brain stay sharp.
 It increases oxygen to your brain and reduces the risk for disorders that lead to memory loss, such as diabetes and cardiovascular disease.
 Exercise also enhances the effects of helpful brain chemicals and reduces stress hormones.
 Perhaps most importantly, exercise plays an important role in neuroplasticity by boosting growth factors and stimulating new neuronal connections.